Human Rights, Tolerance, & Understanding

-Deadline: March 18th, 2013.
-The winning entries will be announced in April 2013.
+Deadline: Monday, March 26th, 2018.
+The winning entries will be announced in April.

 This is a prose non-fiction contest.
 Entries should be approximately 1,500-2,500 words.
 The winning entries each year will be posted, with permission, on the English Department’s web site and the Marquette Monthly.

-- Who do you know of who has stood up heroically against injustice?
+6. Who do you know of who has stood up heroically against injustice?
 Or, if you yourself have experienced bigotry, how did you handle it and what did you learn from it?